bborn/communityengine/README.markdown

 Getting CommunityEngine Running
 --------------------------------

-1. Copy the following into your Gemfile:
+1. Copy the following into your `Gemfile`:

 		source 'http://rubygems.org'